 What are the symptoms of concussion?

-Depending on the cause of the concussion and the severity of your injury, symptoms of concussion can vary, sometimes they are apparent straight away, whereas in some situations they can take hours or even days to appear.
-Symptoms of concussion can include, but are not limited to:
+Depending on the cause of the concussion and the severity of your injury, symptoms or signs of concussion can vary, sometimes they are apparent straight away, whereas in some situations they can take hours or even days to appear.
+Concussion symptoms of concussion can include, but are not limited to:

 - A brief loss of consciousness